LTUC/amman-dotnet-401d2/Curriculum/Class18/LAB.md

 **Deploy your API to Azure, provide a published link in your readme.**

 ### Application Components
-You application should contiain the following *at minimum*:
+You application should contain the following *at minimum*:
 1. 2 Controllers with CRUD endpoints (You may use an empty API controller template for this if you wish)
 1. 2 Models (ToDo and ToDoList)
 1. 2 database tables (one database table for each model)